 - Marketing and Communications Data includes your preferences in receiving marketing from us and our third parties and your communication preferences.

 INTERNAL THIRD PARTIES

-Other companies in the Karla Otto Group (acting as joint controllers or processors) and who are based within and outside the EEA and provide IT and system administration services, undertake leadership reporting and/or have access to group-wide databases.
+Other companies in the Karla Otto Group and The Independents Group (acting as joint controllers or processors) and who are based within and outside the EEA and provide IT and system administration services, undertake leadership reporting and/or have access to group-wide databases.